merciba/paquet/README.md

  When a single Function is passed, the function will be injected into the stack.

- * `routes`: Object, required.
+ * `routes: Object`, required.
 Sets the routes for your app

 `options.routes` object has the following structure: